Charger images

 Suvobor is Belgrade's closest mountain over 800 meter.
 On its southwest slopes lies Ravna Gora's 700 meter plateau.

 Suvobor ("Dry Pine") and Ravna Gora ("Even Mountain") host a mixture of different low-mountain habitats with long patches of pine, beech, and oak forests.
-Suvobor mountain top is covered by young pine forest, where you can find Mésange huppée, Mésange noire, Roitelet triple-bandeau, and Roitelet huppé.
+Suvobor mountain top is covered by young pine forest, where you can find Mésange huppée, Mésange noire, Roitelet triple-bandeau, Roitelet huppé, and Pouillot fitis (on migration).

 In Ravna Gora plateau, common species of old beech forest are Pic noir, Rougegorge familier, Troglodyte mignon, Sittelle torchepot, Merle noir, and Grive musicienne, while in its mosaic meadows and scrubby hills common are Alouette lulu, Alouette des champs, Mésange bleue, Chardonneret élégant, Bruant jaune, and Pipit des arbres.

-Soaring over mountain tops and mountain stream valleys are Grand Corbeau, Buse variable, Bondrée apivore, and sometimes Circaète Jean-le-Blanc, Aigle royal, and Busard cendré.
+Soaring over mountain tops and mountain stream valleys are Grand Corbeau, Buse variable, Bondrée apivore, and sometimes Aigle royal, Busard cendré, and Circaète Jean-le-Blanc.
 Steep slopes of these valleys are overgrown by oak forests with Pic vert, Pic cendré, and Gobemouche gris.
 When slopes become too steep or rocky, there comes Bruant fou.

-Bruant ortolan, Bruant proyer, Pie-grièche écorcheur, Fauvette grisette, and sometimes Pie-grièche à poitrine rose and Fauvette épervière are perching on the bushes at the mosaic mild southern slopes towards the Brajići village.
+Bruant ortolan, Bruant proyer, Pie-grièche écorcheur, Fauvette grisette, and sometimes Pie-grièche à poitrine rose and Fauvette épervière are perching on the bushes at the mosaic mild southern slopes towards the Brajići village as well as on northern slopes around Dobra Voda.
 Monticole de roche has been recorded (S. Puzović, Ciconia vol. 20) west of the Brajići village plateau, at the Parlozi locality ("Neglected Land"), where steep rocky slopes rise from Bukovača mountain stream.

 The best months to visit are May, June, and the first half of July.